formatjs/formatjs/README.md

 </div>
 ```

-By defining `this.props.formats`, which specifies a set of named formats under `date` and `number` members, you can use those named formats as a second argument for `formatNumber()`, `formatDate()`, and `formatTime()`.
+By defining `this.props.formats`, which specifies a set of named formats under `date` and `number` members, you can use those named formats by name by assigning them to the `format` prop on the React Intl components.
 You can also reference them as the third token when defining the messages, e.g: `{deadline, date, timeStyle}`.
-In this case `deadline` describes the format options for its value, specifying that it is a `date` and should be formatted using the `timeStyle` custom format.
+In this case `deadline` describes the format options for its value, specifying that it is a `date` and should be formatted using the `time` custom format.

 ### App Configuration

-Another feature of the Intl Mixin is its ability to propagate `formats` and `locales` to any child component.
+Another feature of the React Intl Mixin is its ability to propagate `formats` and `locales` to any child component.
 Internally, it leverages the `context` to allow those child components to reuse the values defined at the parent level, making this ideal to define custom formats and the locale for the app by defining them or passing them into the root component when rendering the application. **This is always the recommended way to provide i18n message strings to the React component hierarchy.** Ideally, you will do this:

 ```javascript
 var i18n = {